DHTMLX/docs-todolist/docs/api/configs/users_config.md

 ### Description

 @short: Optional.
-An array of assignees objects
+Specifies an array of objects containing the users data

 ### Usage